parallella/parallella-examples/README.md

 * The project must build, run and serve as a useful example
 * Basic documentation must be included, e.g. dependencies, building and use
-* Only GPLv3 and BSD 3-clause licensed code will be accepted
+* Only GPL (v2 or later), BSD, Apache, and MIT licensed code will be accepted